pceslayer/RetroN5-Dumper/README.md

 You must be on firmware 2.5 to dump Game Gear and Master System Cards.
 (3 in 1 hyperkin adapter required)

-noIntroList.csv contains the following NoIntro dats:
+noIntroList.csv contains data from the following NoIntro dats:

 Nintendo - Game Boy (20180916-053946)